moinwiki/moin/docs/devel/development.rst

   implement it
 * make a plan for using a browser to test your changes; which wiki pages are effected, how many browsers must be tested
-* run "m tests" to determine if there are any existing test failures before you make changes
+* run "./m tests" to determine if there are any existing test failures before you make changes

 develop a working solution
 --------------------------